 Country megastar Garth Brooks grew up enjoying rock music, and he gave many of his country songs a rock-and-roll edge.
 He maybe remembered more for his international hits of the 1990s, but this Oklahoman first charted in 1989 with the #1 hit love song “If Tomorrow Never Comes.”

 Another song from his self-titled first album, “Much Too Young (To Feel This Damn Old),” reached #8 on the country charts.

 Brooks, like many of the country stars of the 1980s and 1990s, gave his music a pop sound that made many of his hits popular with people who weren’t country fans.

 The release of John Anderson’s fourth album, Wild & Blue, in 1982 gave him country music stardom.
 It contained the song “Swingin,’” which landed our singer the New Horizon Award from the Country Music Association.

 The song, about sitting with a girl named Charlotte Johnson on her front porch swing, also won Single of the Year honors.

-A country star in the late 1970s, T.G.
-Sheppard, had a string of number-one hit songs in the 1980s including “Do You Wanna Go to Heaven,” “I Feel Like Loving You Again,” “I Loved ’Em Every One,” “Party Time,” “Only One You,” “Finally,” “War is Hell (on the Home Front, Too),” and “Faking Love.”
+A country star in the late 1970s, Sheppard had a string of number-one hit songs in the 1980s.
+These are “Do You Wanna Go to Heaven,” “I Feel Like Loving You Again,” “I Loved ’Em Every One,” “Party Time,” “Only One You,” “Finally,” “War is Hell (on the Home Front, Too),” and “Faking Love.”